badr-ach/Lets-Go-Biking-/README.md

+# Let's Go Biking
+## By Badr Al Achkar and Louis Calas

+### The goal of the Let’s Go Biking! project is to develop a small app to compute itineraries by reducing as much as possible the distance tocover by foot (by using bikes instead)

+### External Resources

+#### One of JC Decaux’s business is renting bikes.
+They have stations in many cities where anyone can get or drop a bike (like Vélo bleu), and they developed an Open API offering real- time information about their stations.

+#### OpenStreetMap is an open map project, offering services such as GPS itineraries.

 ## How to run this project ?
 The .jar and .exe files necessary to run this project without hassle are provided in ./Runnables They could also be run manually by following the instructions down below :